ST. LOUIS

 We had our picture taken close to the entrance even though David and I both thought “eh we’re not buying them but sure let’s just take the picture”.
 I didn’t think they would turn out good by any means.
 Little did I know we would in fact end up buying them and it would be the best picture we took all night. 😂

-This was in part because our outfits didn’t match and if you know me, you know that I like coordinating outfits if it’s for a cool photo op or occasion.
-But, of course, the ONE TIME I didn’t ask David what he was planning to wear for the dinner, he didn’t pack with my outfit in mind.
-I wore a black jumpsuit from Express with black strap heels and David wore an army green t-shirt with khakis and a black Nike jacket…along with grey sneakers.
-Ugh. 🤦🏻♀️
+This was in part because our outfits didn’t coordinate very well.
+I usually make sure we have somewhat coordinating outfits if it’s for a special occasion, but The ONE TIME I didn’t ask David what he was planning to wear, he didn’t pack with my outfit in mind.
+I wore a black jumpsuit from Express with black strap heels and David wore an army green t-shirt with khakis, a black Nike jacket, and grey sneakers. 🤦🏻♀️

-We laughed about it soon after, but when he started getting ready at the hotel 5 minutes before we had to leave, I was so confused why he wasn’t changing out of that outfit and into something more dressy.
+We laughed about it soon after, but when he started getting ready at the hotel 5 minutes before we had to leave, I was so confused as to why he wasn’t changing into something more dressy.
+It didn’t matter anyway because the cruise was not nearly as fancy as I imagined and I was the one feeling overdressed.

 Now, onto the actual cruise.